 6. Cover sauce to keep warm.
 Add a tablespoon of flour if you want your sauce thicker.
 Add some parmesan if you like it a bit cheesy

 7. Add 2 teaspoons salt and noodles to boiling water and cook for 3 minutes.

 8. Add asparagus and zucchini and cook until pasta and vegetables are just al dente, 2 to 3 minutes more

 9. Drain pasta and vegetables and return them to empty pot.
 Add spinach, peas, and ham-tomato sauce.
 Toss to coat all ingredients with sauce.

 10. Stir in onion and basil, and season with salt and pepper to taste.
-Serve immediately, passing cheese at the table.
+Serve immediately, garnish with the cheese.

 For more Pasta ideas, click below to hop over to my Pasta Pinterest board